Fonkarts/tsx_starter/README.md

 # XLSX Analyzer

-A simple react/python app to extract data from xlsx files and visualize it through datatables and graphs.
+A simple react/python app which purpose is to extract data from xlsx/csv files and visualize it through data tables and graphs.

 ## Features

--   Xlsx Files import
+-   CSV Files import
 -   DataFrame visualization
 -   Arrays and Graphs